 The most diverse park on this list, the Pacific Rim National Park contains lush temperate rainforest and small mountains but also has a pristine piece of coastline.
 It hugs the coastline of the western shore of Vancouver Island.

-Tofino is a close by town that boasts a large amount of tourism but mainly shuts down during the winter season.
-The Broken Islands are located off the western coast of Vancouver Island in the Pacific Ocean but still within the reserve.
+Tofino is a nearby town that boasts a large amount of tourism but mainly shuts down during the winter season.
+The Broken Islands are located off the western coast of Vancouver Island in the Pacific Ocean but are still within the reserve.
 They are popular with kayakers and contain several campsites.

 Highlights: West Coast Trail, Long Beach, Schooners Cove, Rainforest Trail

 Close to Vancouver, 30 minutes north of the Sea to Sky Highway, the three distinct Joffre Lakes are a splendid hike to start or finish, your vacation if you’re driving between Vancouver and Calgary.

 The glacial lakes are fed by the Matier Glacier which is visible from the first lake, just a 5-minute walk from the car park.
 The recent 2017 upgrade to the trail makes the hike easier and a keen rambler can get to the highest lake and down again in 4 hours.

 Highlights: The Matier Glacier; Hike to the first, second and third Joffre Lakes

 10. Garibaldi Provincial Park